 On Black Friday, my wife and I went to the Spectrum Theatre in Albany to see the 1:50 showing of the new Steven Spielberg movie Lincoln.
 It was sold out!
 That hasn’t happened to me since the original Star Wars.
 We bought tickets for the 3:15 show and were advised to be back by 2:45.

 We bought some hot chocolate, then went to a charming little toy store/food emporium.
 By the time we got back to the theater, there was this long line.
 I assumed it was to buy tickets; no, the 3:15 was SOLD OUT, and the line was for the ticket holders, which included us, fortunately.
 Also, the 6:25 showing that night also sold out, we noted as we left.

-I wonder if the 10% of the critics on Rotten Tomatoes who DIDN’T like the movie, thought it was boring, etc. I think they may have had different expectation.
+I wonder if the 10% of the critics on Rotten Tomatoes who DIDN’T like the movie thought it was boring, etc. I think they may have had different expectations.
 It is, above all, a political movie, based in the first four months of 1865.
 Lincoln has been re-elected President.
-A number of Democrats in the House of Representatives have been defeated, but are in a lame duck session.
+A number of Democrats in the House of Representatives have been defeated, but are in a lame-duck session.
 Can Lincoln get the 13th Amendment, to abolish slavery, through the House?
 And how will that affect the chances for peace in that great civil war?

 For the most part, it didn’t feel like a Spielberg movie.
 I can’t explain that exactly, except to note that the second scene in the movie, involving people quoting Lincoln, to Lincoln, did have a Spielberg “feel”.